-Exposure to Fair Work Act Increased Labor Supply and Decreases Housework, But Not Parenting The large change in maternal labor supply (decrease in child penalty) between pre- and post-Fair Work Act cohorts of mothers is fully concentrated in the middle tercile, as is the change in housework; parenting does not change for any group.
-By looking at Figure 7, it is evident that the middle tercile (in orange), which experienced the largest relative increase in the probability of being on a permanent contract (panel a), is also the same group that experienced the largest relative increase in labor supply (panel b, +11 hours per week, with a standard error of 2.6 hours/week) and decrease in housework (panel d, -6 hours per week, S.E.: 2 hours/week).
-Parenting (panel c) is unchanged even in this group (+2.3 hours per week, S.E.: 3 hours per week), despite the massive increase in labor supply.
+Exposure to Fair Work Act Increased Labor Supply and Decreased Housework, But Not Parenting The large change in maternal labor supply (decrease in child penalty) between pre- and post-Fair Work Act cohorts of mothers is fully concentrated in the middle tercile, as is the change in housework; parenting does not change for any group.
+By looking at Figure 6, it is evident that the middle tercile (in orange), which experienced the largest relative increase in the probability of being on a permanent contract (panel a), is also the same group that experienced the largest relative increase in labor supply (panel b, +11 hours per week, with a standard error of 2.6 hours/week) and decrease in housework (panel d, -5.5 hours per week, S.E.: 2 hours/week).
+Parenting (panel c) is unchanged even in this group (+1.5 hours per week, S.E.: 3 hours per week), despite the massive increase in labor supply; again confirming that mothers exposed to the Fair Work Act did not increase their labor supply at the expense of time spent directly with the child.

-The triple difference coefficient estimates are consistent with the patterns visualized in the graphs.
-The coefficients of interest ($\gamma{b,2}$) from running Specification (5) are highlighted in blue in Table 4.
-They convey the same message as Figure 7; numbers can be slightly different because this specification uses all available cohorts (birthing cohorts from 2003 to 2017, excluding 2009) as opposed to focusing only on the cohorts closest to the Fair Work Act.23 Indeed, the fact that the triple difference numbers are very close in the two exercises speaks to the stability of the estimated treatment effect and to the underlying parallel trends assumption, which we discuss in detail in Appendix H.
+The triple-difference coefficient estimates are consistent with the patterns visualized in the graphs.
+The coefficients of interest ($\gamma{b,2}$) from running Specification (5), namely those on the interaction between post-childbirth ("Child Penalty 0-7"), post-Fair Work Act cohort ("Post-2009 First Birth"), and pre-birth job in middle tercile of casual prevalence (Tercile = 2), are highlighted in blue in Table 4.
+They convey the same message as Figure 6; numbers can be slightly different because this specification uses all available cohorts (birthing cohorts from 2003 to 2017, excluding 2009) as opposed to focusing only on the cohorts closest to the Fair Work Act.33